Doro97/User-Analytics-in-the-Telecommunication-Industry-/README.md

 # Business Need

 An investor is interested in purchasing TellCo, an existing mobile service provider.TellCo’s current owners have been willing to share their financial information but have never employed anyone to look at their data that is generated automatically by their systems.
-The wants a report that includes an analysis of opportunities for growth and make a recommendation on whether TellCo is worth buying or selling.
+The Company wants a report that includes an analysis of opportunities for growth and make a recommendation on whether TellCo is worth buying or selling.
 This is done by analyzing a telecommunication dataset that contains useful information about the customers & their activities on the network.
 Insights are delivered through an easy to use web based dashboard and a written report.